CiscoDevNet/Entity-Health-With-Health-Rules-API/README.md

-# Use Health Rules to Monitor Entity Health with Cloud Cloud Observability
+# Use Health Rules to Monitor Entity Health with Cisco Cloud Observability Platform
 ## Contents
         Use Cases
         Pre-requisites, Guidelines